TomNicholas/Python-for-Scientists/README.md

 # Beginner Recommendations

 * First, install python through anaconda, which will also give you the packages you're about to use.
-* Write your code in either `pycharm` (if you want a professional IDE), `spyder` or  `jupyterlab` (if you're used to MatLabs' environment).
+* Write your code in either `pycharm`/`vscode` (if you want a professional IDE), or  `jupyterlab` (if you're used to MatLabs' environment).
 * Become familiar with `numpy`, the fundamental numeric object in python, and `matplotlib`, the standard way to plot.
 * Next, wrap your data into clearer, higher-level objects with either `Pandas` or `xarray` (use `xarray` if your data has more than one dimension).
 * Before writing new analysis functions, check if someone has already solved your problem for you in `scipy` , or in one of python's domain-specific scientific software packages.
-* As soon as you start writing your own analysis functions, test they're correct with unit tests written with `pytest`.
+* If you start writing collections of your own analysis functions, test they're correct with unit tests written with `pytest`.
 * Analyse your data interactively with `ipython`, and record your work in a `Jupyter notebook`.
 * Plot your results with `holoviews`.